braddle/pact-workshop-golang/README.md

 Although this workshop uses Golang Pact is available in a [number of different languages](https://docs.pact.io/implementation_guides/cli).
-All languages produce Pact Files in the same format so the Consumer and Producer can be written in different languages and still communicate about the contract via the Pact File and Broker.
+All languages produce Pact Files in the same format so the Consumer and Producer can be written in different languages and still communicate about the contract via the Pact File and Broker. still communicate about the contract via the Pact File and Broker.

 ### What we will cover